 3.2 Estimation of genetic parameters of variability

 The estimates on coefficient of variation revealed that the PCV was higher than the corresponding GCV for all the traits suggesting a preponderance of heritable variation.
-Out of all the traits studied seed yield per plant exhibited the highest PCV (40.1) and GCV (38.64) followed by number of seeds per plant (35.55 and 34.18 respectively), whereas lowest PCV (1.93) and GCV (1.79) was seen for Days to maturity.
-Similar results were reported for high GCV in seed yield per plant by Kumar., 2020.
+Out of all the traits studied seed yield per plant exhibited the highest PCV (40.1) and GCV (38.64) followed by number of seeds per plant (35.55 and 34.18 respectively), whereas lowest PCV (1.93) and GCV (1.79) was seen for days to maturity.
+Similar results were reported for high GCV in seed yield per plant by Kumar., (2020).
 The low difference between GCV and PCV was observed for most of the traits indicated very little influence of environment is on these characters of lentil.
-Gautam et al. (2014) also found low difference between GCV and PCV for days to 50% flowering and days to maturity.
+Gautam et al., (2014) also found low difference between GCV and PCV for days to 50% flowering and days to maturity.

-The difference between PCV and GCV was found slightly higher in Number of pod clusters per plant followed by Harvest Index and Number of Effective nodes per plant which suggests the influence of environment is a bit more in these traits.
-These results were in correspondence with Crippa et al. (2009) and Chowdhury et al. (2018).
-The heritability estimates vary from 75.66% (No. of pod clusters per plant) to 95.28% (Hundred seed weight).
+The difference between PCV and GCV was found slightly higher in number of pod clusters per plant followed by Harvest Index and Number of Effective nodes per plant which suggests the influence of environment is a bit more in these traits.
+These results were in correspondence with Crippa et al., (2009) and Chowdhury et al., (2018).
+The heritability estimates vary from 75.66% (no. of pod clusters per plant) to 95.28% (hundred seed weight).
 The high heritability for economic traits leads a good indication for success in selection because of its heritable nature and result in anticipated gain in selection process.
-The genetic advance as per cent of mean was the highest for seed yield per plant (76.68%) followed by number of seeds/plant (67.69%), whereas least genetic advance as percentage of mean was found in days to maturity (3.42%) as in accordance with Jeberson et al.2015.
-High heritability coupled with high genetic advance as percentage of mean was found in traits like Number of effective nodes per plant, Number of Pod clusters per plant, Number of seeds per pod, Number of pods per plant, Number of primary branches per plant, Number of seeds per plant, Hundred seed weight, Biological Yield per plant, Harvest Index and Seed yield per plant.
+The genetic advance as per cent of mean was the highest for seed yield per plant (76.68%) followed by number of seeds/plant (67.69%), whereas least genetic advance as percentage of mean was found in days to maturity (3.42%) as in accordance with Jeberson et al., (2015).
+High heritability coupled with high genetic advance as percentage of mean was found in traits like number of effective nodes per plant, number of pod clusters per plant, number of seeds per pod, number of pods per plant, number of primary branches per plant, number of seeds per plant, hundred seed weight, biological ield per plant, harvest index and seed yield per plant.
 This suggests that these attributes were least affected by environmental interaction.
 Selecting for these traits can improve both seed production and associated plant traits.
-The similar results were also reported by Jeberson et al., 2015 for pods per plant, 100 seed weight, pod clusters per plant and branches per plant, Takele et al.2022, Vanave et al., 2019 also reported similar results for major yield attributing traits and Hussain et al. 2022 for biological yield per plant.
-On the other hand, high heritability and low genetic advance indicates the prevalence of non-additive gene action because of strong environment influence as seen in traits like Days to flowering, Days to maturity, Plant height and Pod length, selection for these traits will not be much effective.
-Previous studies by Akkati et al., 2024 reported low genetic advance as percentage of mean for Days to maturity and Plant Height.
+The similar results were also reported by Jeberson et al., (2015) for pods per plant, 100 seed weight, pod clusters per plant and branches per plant.
+Takele et al., (2022), Vanave et al., (2019) also reported similar results for major yield attributing traits and Hussain et al., (2022) for biological yield per plant.
+On the other hand, high heritability and low genetic advance indicates the prevalence of non-additive gene action because of strong environment influence as seen in traits like days to flowering, days to maturity, plant height and pod length, selection for these traits will not be much effective.
+Previous studies by Akkati et al., (2024) reported low genetic advance as percentage of mean for days to maturity and plant height.
 The genetic parameters of variability is presented in Table 3.

 3.3 Phenotypic and Genotypic correlation coefficient